rock-solid/comment-form/readme.txt

 Features:

+* remove the email field for standard, and non standard comment forms
-* remove the url field (where commenters can leave their urls) for standard, and non standard comment forms
+* remove the website field for standard, and non standard comment forms
 * remove the message that emails are not published and which fields are required
 * remove the text about which html tags are allowed
 * insert custom text before the form